 In light of the Ellis Physics on Edge harangue, virtually touching everyone who has been a leading thinker in the past 20 years, right to the final paragraph with Dawid-Rovelli, I repeat the John Wheeler 1986 statement within his article, “How Come the Quantum?” where he says, “Behind it all is surely an idea so simple, so beautiful, that when we grasp it — in a decade, a century, or a millennium — we will all say to each other, how could it have been otherwise?”

-The simple numbers bear him out: https://81018.com/chart/ Simple processes, like Euler’s equations and base-2 notation give us an entire range of unexplored numbers from the second notation to at least the 64th notation.
+These simple numbers may bear him out: https://81018.com/chart/ Simple processes, like Euler’s equations and base-2 notation give us an entire range of unexplored numbers from the second notation to at least the 64th notation.
 That’s a science unto itself.
-Pure math, the string theorists could finally claim a home.
+Pure math, perhaps the string theorists could finally claim a home.

 It is easy to write off simplicity, yet someday these numbers will be explored by the likes of somebody as informed as you are.
 Thank you.

 Perhaps the earlier email (below) was buried.
 Perhaps this base-2 model is just too absurd to acknowledge.
 I am just a simple guy following simple logic.

 1. The Planck base units of length, time, mass and charge describe a real reality.